deadlybutter/C2/README.md

 ]
 ```

-DCS will automatically use these percent values & translate them into pixel coordinates.
+C2 will automatically use these percent values & translate them into pixel coordinates.
 If you're on different sized devices or the canvas size changes, your visualization should remain the same proportionally.

 Now in order to render something you'll want more than one point, you need a min. of two to draw a line.
 If you want to fill a shape, you need a min. of 3.

-After you setup your points, you need to tell DCS how to render this data.
+After you setup your points, you need to tell C2 how to render this data.
 In order to do that you'll need to fill in the style object you created under points.
 These are the available params,

 | Name        | Description                             | Default |
 | ----------- | --------------------------------------- | ------- |